junxit/us-congress-bills-117/bill.md

 >   - **(1)** *Guidance* Not later than 12 months after the date of enactment of this section, the Administrator shall publish guidance describing the form and timing for community water systems to apply for grants under this section.
 >   - **(2)** *Required information* The Administrator shall require a community water system applying for a grant under this section to submit—
 >     - **(A)** information showing the presence of PFAS in water of the community water system; and
->     - **(B)** a certification that the treatment technology in use by the community water system at the time of application is not sufficient to remove all detectable amounts of PFAS.
+>     - **(B)** a certification that the treatment technology in use by the community water system at the time of application is not sufficient to meet all applicable standards, and all applicable health advisories published pursuant to section 1412(b)(1)(F), for perfluoroalkyl and polyfluoroalkyl substances.
-> - **(c)** *List of eligible treatment technologies* Not later than 150 days after the date of enactment of this section, and every 2 years thereafter, the Administrator shall publish a list of treatment technologies that the Administrator, after providing an opportunity for public comment, determines are effective at removing all detectable amounts of PFAS from drinking water.
+> - **(c)** *List of eligible treatment technologies* Not later than 150 days after the date of enactment of this section, and every 2 years thereafter, the Administrator shall publish a list of treatment technologies that the Administrator determines are the most effective at removing perfluoroalkyl and polyfluoroalkyl substances from drinking water.
-> - **(d)** *Priority for funding* In awarding grants under this section, the Administrator shall prioritize affected community water systems that—
+> - **(d)** *Priority for funding* In awarding grants under this section, the Administrator shall prioritize an affected community water system that—
->   - **(1)** serve a disadvantaged community or a disproportionately exposed community;
+>   - **(1)** serves a disadvantaged community;
->   - **(2)** will provide at least a 10-percent cost share for the cost of implementing an eligible treatment technology; or
+>   - **(2)** will provide at least a 10-percent cost share for the cost of implementing an eligible treatment technology;
->   - **(3)** demonstrate the capacity to maintain the eligible treatment technology to be implemented using the grant.
+>   - **(3)** demonstrates the capacity to maintain the eligible treatment technology to be implemented using the grant; or
+>   - **(4)** is located within an area with respect to which the Administrator has published a determination under the first sentence of section 1424(e) relating to an aquifer that is the sole or principal drinking water source for the area.
 > - **(e)** *No increased bonding authority* Amounts awarded to affected community water systems under this section may not be used as a source of payment of, or security for (directly or indirectly), in whole or in part, any obligation the interest on which is exempt from the tax imposed under chapter 1 of the Internal Revenue Code of 1986.
 > - **(f)** *Authorization of appropriations*
->   - **(1)** *In general* There is authorized to be appropriated to carry out this section not more than—
->     - **(A)** $125,000,000 for each of fiscal years 2022 and 2023; and
+>   - **(1)** *In general* There is authorized to be appropriated to carry out this section not more than $500,000,000 for each of fiscal years 2022 through 2026.
->     - **(B)** $100,000,000 for each of fiscal years 2024 through 2026.
 >   - **(2)** *Special rule* Of the amounts authorized to be appropriated by paragraph (1), $25,000,000 are authorized to be appropriated for each of fiscal years 2022 and 2023 for grants under subsection (a) to pay for capital costs associated with the implementation of eligible treatment technologies during the period beginning on October 1, 2014, and ending on the date of enactment of this section.
 > - **(g)** *Definitions* In this section:
 >   - **(1)** *Affected community water system* The term affected community water system means a community water system that is affected by the presence of PFAS in the water in the community water system.